chiraz/TDI_Capstone_Project/README.md

 ## Glossary and definitions

+- The disease: Covid-19 disease.
 - NPI: Non-pharmaceutical intervention.
-- Total number of confirmed cases, denoted $C(t)$: cumulative number of confirmed cases up to day $t$.
+- Total number of confirmed cases, denoted $C(t)$: cumulative number of confirmed (or recorded) cases up to day $t$.
-This quantity depends on the number of tests carried out and is generally much smaller than the *true* number of cases, but is considered to be a pretty good surrogate.
+This quantity depends on the number of tests carried out by health officials and is generally much smaller than the *true* number of cases, but is considered to be a pretty good surrogate.
 - Number of daily *new* cases, calculated as $C(t) - C(t-1)$, since the number of cases is observed daily.
 - Infection rate: percent change in number of confirmed cases, calculated as $\frac{C(t) - C(t-p)}{C(t-1)}$,